post featured image

 Targets: Deep core muscles (transverse abdominis), obliques and shoulders.

-How to do a Half Kneeling Dumbbell Front Raise:
+How To Do A Half Kneeling Dumbbell Front Raise (Optional Rotation)

 1. Start in a half kneeling position — left knee bent at 90 degrees, left foot on the mat in front of you and right knee bent at 90 degrees on the ground underneath your hips.